 Governor Interest Statement

-The Governing Body of Blessed Robert Widmerpool have no Business and Pecuniary Interests.
+The remaining Governing Body of Blessed Robert Widmerpool have no Business and Pecuniary Interests.

 The school’s senior leadership team have no Business or Pecuniary interests.

 The Business and Pecuniary interests of the Directors of the Our Lady of Lourdes Catholic Multi-Academy Trust can be found on the Trust website.